 Hamas deputy leader al-Arouri killed in Beirut blast, Hezbollah says

+In a televised speech on Tuesday, Hamas' chief Ismail Haniyeh described his assassination by an Israeli strike in Beirut as a "terrorist act," and "a violation of Lebanon's sovereignty" and an expansion of Israel's hostility against Palestinians.

+Haniyeh mourned al-Arouri and two leaders of the al-Qassam Brigades, Samir Findi Abu Amer and Azzam Al-Aqraa Abu Ammar, who were also killed in the Israeli drone strike.

-According to police sources, the explosion occurred in a southern Beirut suburb considered an Hezbollah stronghold in front of an office of Palestinian extremist organization Hamas, which is engaged in a devastating war with Israel in the Gaza Strip.
+According to police sources, the explosion occurred in a southern Beirut suburb considered a Hezbollah stronghold, in front of an office of the militant Palestinian organization Hamas, which is engaged in a devastating war with Israel in the Gaza Strip.

 State news agency NNA said at least six people were killed in the blast.
 The cause was initially unclear but reports quickly began to circulate suspecting that it could have been a targeted killing on behalf of Israel.